armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 This document is written with the following workflow in mind:

 * We have access to the Kubernetes API, with `kubectl` configured and able to access the cluster, from our workstation
-* We will create a Kubernetes namespace to run Halyard (the Spinnaker installer) and Spinnaker in
+* We will create a Kubernetes namespace where we will run both Halyard (the Spinnaker installer) and Spinnaker
 * In our namespace, we will grant the `default` Kubernetes ServiceAccount the `cluster-admin` ClusterRole (which will give it full permissions within our namespace, but not on other namespaces; for details, see the [Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/))
 * In our namespace, we will create a PVC (PersistentVolumeClaim), which will be used for persistent Spinnaker cluster configuration (the "halyard configuration" or "halconfig")
 * In our namespace, we will create a StatefulSet to run Halyard (the Spinnaker "installer").
 The PVC will be mounted to this StatefulSet.